 Finally, there are benign tumors of the kidney.
 While not cancerous, they can sometimes cause medical problems and may require intervention.
 Examples include: renal adenomas, angiomyolipomas, and oncocytomas.

-There are many different causes and risk factors for developing kidney cancer, including genetics, environment, and chance.
+There are many different causes and risk factors for developing kidney cancer, including genetics, environment, and random chance.
 As with most cancers, a specific cause for the great majority of these cancers cannot be identified.
 Rather, it is likely that there are multiple factors which play a part in the development of the cancer.

 It is estimated that 5% of kidney cancers are due to a hereditary cause.
 Individuals with bilateral or multifocal renal cell carcinoma or kidney cancer that is early onset (diagnosed at age 46 or younger) should consider genetic counseling.
 Certain subtypes of renal cell carcinoma are more commonly hereditary, such as papillary, chromophobe kidney cancers or oncocytic kidney tumors.
 Syndromes associated with hereditary kidney cancer include: